Fibromuscular dysplasia: Cerebrovascular treatment

 Patients with carotid or vertebral FMD are medically managed to reduce the risk of a stroke.
 Aspirin 81 mg is typically prescribed for patients with carotid FMD.
 Antiplatelets and anticoagulants may be used to reduce the risk of blood clot formation.
-If a TIA or stroke occur, percutaneous angioplasty and antiplatelet therapy may be necessary.
-Pulsatile tinnitus is manifests in 32% of US cerebrovascular FMD patients, and sound or cognitive behavioral therapy may be helpful for some patients with more severe symptoms.
+If a TIA or stroke occurs, percutaneous angioplasty and antiplatelet therapy may be necessary.
+Pulsatile tinnitus manifests in 32% of US cerebrovascular FMD patients, and sound or cognitive behavioral therapy may be helpful for some patients with more severe symptoms.

 Treatment for FMD in other regions

-There is little information regarding the best treatment for FMD outside of the renal and extracranial regions.
+There is little information regarding the best treatment for FMD outside the renal and extracranial regions.
 If claudication or limb ischemia is consequent to FMD in the extremities, angioplasty may be implemented.

 Children

-In pediatric cases, treatment is determined by factors such as age and disease location but it routinely involves controlling hypertension, re-establishing vascular flow, preventing clots, and improving lifestyle through diet, exercise, and smoking cessation.
-Medical therapy for pediatric population may involve the use of angiotensin-converting enzyme inhibitor (ACE inhibitors) and/or angiotensin II receptor blockers, multiple anti-hypertensive medications, diuretics, calcium channel blockers, and beta-blockers.
-Prevention of thrombosis of affected arteries may be taken through administration of an antiplatelet medication such as aspirin.
+In pediatric cases, treatment is determined by factors such as age and disease location.
+It routinely involves controlling hypertension, re-establishing vascular flow, preventing clots, and improving lifestyle through diet, exercise, and smoking cessation.
+Medical therapy for the pediatric population may involve the use of angiotensin-converting enzyme inhibitor (ACE inhibitors) and/or angiotensin II receptor blockers, multiple anti-hypertensive medications, diuretics, calcium channel blockers, and beta-blockers.
+Prevention of thrombosis in affected arteries may be achieved through the administration of an antiplatelet medication such as aspirin.

 Percutaneous transluminal renal angioplasty (PTRA) is considered the best treatment for renal-artery FMD.
-It is useful when hypertension is difficult to control, such as when the patient is intolerant to the anti-hypertensive medications, non-compliant to medication regime, or experiencing loss of renal volume due to ischemia.
+It is useful when hypertension is difficult to control, such as when the patient is intolerant to the anti-hypertensive medications, non-compliant to the medication regimen, or experiencing loss of renal volume due to ischemia.
 PTRA can also aid in preventing a lifelong dependency on medication.
 According to an article published in Cath Lab Digest, "effective PTRAs result in cured or controlled blood pressure, which is often signified by reductions in plasma renin activity and angiotensin II levels, and when compared with surgery, percutaneous balloon angioplasty is less costly, able to be performed on an outpatient basis, results in lower morbidity, and the use of stenting is not primarily necessary."
 However, there is a subset of the pediatric population that is resistant to PTRA.
-Adverse events may include, "recurrent stenosis, arterial occlusion with renal loss, and arterial rupture with extravasations and pseudo aneurysm formation and may require surgical intervention."
+Adverse events may include "recurrent stenosis, arterial occlusion with renal loss, and arterial rupture with extravasations and pseudoaneurysm formation and may require surgical intervention."

 Prognosis

 Research on FMD prognoses and outcomes is scant.
 In some cases, if not managed properly, FMD-related aneurysms can occur and cause bleeding into the brain, resulting in a stroke, permanent nerve damage, or death.
-Patients with multi-focal fibroplasia generally have a favorable prognosis.
+Patients with multifocal fibroplasia generally have a favorable prognosis.
 Those who present with FMD in multiple vascular beds, or focal disease involving multiple branches of the renal arteries, may develop renal artery dissection or progressive renal impairment, therefore having a more difficult and complex prognostic course.
 There are no specific studies or reports on the long-term prognosis and outcome of FMD in children.